FeaturesPricingBlogResourcesAboutContact

 But "first" does not always mean "best fit."
 As the aggregation market has matured, several limitations in Curator.io have become more apparent — and a new generation of tools has emerged to address them.

 If you are here, you are probably already using Curator.io and hitting its walls, or you are comparing options before committing.
-Either way, this article gives you a straightforward comparison of seven Curator.io alternatives, including what each tool does well, where it falls short, and how the pricing stacks up.
+Either way, this article gives you a straightforward comparison of eight Curator.io alternatives, including what each tool does well, where it falls short, and how the pricing stacks up.
 If you are just getting started with aggregation, check our complete guide to social media aggregation first.

 Why People Look for Curator.io Alternatives